 Bitcoin versus Gold

 To get started with the previous we can first compare the total amount of energy consumed by gold mining versus the total amount consumed by Bitcoin mining.
 While looking at these numbers, it’s important to keep in mind that in Bitcoin, mining is essential for the creation of new blocks, and thus for keeping the system running.
 The high costs involved in this process are an important part of what keeps the system secure.
-Mining for gold doesn’t serve a similar purpose.
+Mining for gold doesn’t serve a similar purpose (and can be stopped at any given time).

 The data for Bitcoin’s energy consumption is available from the Bitcoin Energy Consumption Index, although an adjustment is made to exclude Bitcoin Cash (making it easier to measure the total energy consumed per mined coin later on).
 For completeness, we also include a minimum limit for Bitcoin’s energy consumption based on the current network computational power.
-For gold, we assume an energy consumption of 175 Gigajoules per kilogram of gold mined.
-Around 3100 metric tons of gold are mined every year, putting the total energy requirement of gold mining close to 150 terawatt-hours per year.
+For gold, we assume an energy consumption of 132 terawatt-hours per year.

-Based on this chart it can be established that gold mining requires a lot more energy than Bitcoin mining, but this only tells half the story.
-After all, the total value of all the gold mined (well over $100 billion) also significantly exceeds the total value of all the Bitcoin being mined.
+Based on this chart it can be established that Bitcoin mining can actually compete with gold mining in terms of energy consumption, but this only tells half the story.
+After all, the total value of all the gold mined (well over $100 billion) also still significantly exceeds the total value of all the Bitcoin being mined.

 A more appropriate way to compare the two would therefore be to consider the energy requirement per equal amount of value produced.
 The next chart shows how it looks like when the average electricity consumed to generate one Bitcoin is plotted against the average energy consumed to mine one Bitcoin worth of gold.